hugomilan/SimEMTher/README.md

 &bull; Matlab is known to help in rapid prototyping but kind of slower than other languages.

+&bull; Saving and loading is odd.

 &bull; The only geometry that the solver solves is the one that it creates.
 It should be able to read more advanced geometries from Gmsh (at least).

 &bull; The nodes for EM are 2D and rectangular.
 It should use more advanced formulations, like the triangular node from Sewell (Sewell et al., 2004ab).

 &bull; There is no EM 3D.

+&bull; General programming revision for speed up and parallelization.

 <b>Acknowledgment</b>